-- School Governors to take a lead role in monitoring and reviewing this policy. - Governors, the Headteacher, Senior Managers, Teaching and Non-Teaching staff to be aware of this policy and implement it accordingly. - The Headteacher to communicate the policy to the school community and to ensure that disciplinary measures are applied fairly, consistently and reasonably. - Staff to support and uphold the policy - Parents/carers to support their children and work in partnership with the school - Pupils to abide by the policy.
+- School Governors to take a lead role in monitoring and reviewing this policy. - Governors, the Headteacher, Teaching and Non-Teaching staff to be aware of this policy and implement it accordingly. - The Headteacher to communicate the policy to the school community and to ensure that disciplinary measures are applied fairly, consistently and reasonably. - Staff to support and uphold the policy - Parents/carers to support their children and work in partnership with the school - Pupils to abide by the policy.

-The named Governor with lead responsibility for this policy is: Mrs S Greasley
+The Governor with lead responsibility for this policy is: The Chair of Governors

-The named member of staff with lead responsibility for this policy is: Mrs A Selfe
+The member of staff with lead responsibility for this policy is: The Headteacher/SENDco

-12) Monitoring & Review, Policy into Practice
+12) Monitoring & Review: